-YS Group's future success depends heavily upon the continued service of its senior management and key research and development and commercialization personnel.
-In particular, YS Group relies on the expertise and experience of Mr. Yi Zhang, YS Group's founder and chairman in YS Group's business operations, and on his personal relationships with the regulatory authorities, YS Group's customers, suppliers and employees.
-YS Group also rely on the healthcare industry-related experience and professional knowledge of its other senior officers.
-YS Group's research and development team is critical to the development and commercialization of product candidates and realization of the potential benefits of its intellectual property, including YS Group's proprietary PIKA immunomodulatory technology platform.
-YS Group's ability to attract and retain key personnel, in particular, senior management, key research and development personnel and commercialization personnel, is a critical aspect of its competitiveness.
-Competition for these individuals could require YS Group to offer higher compensation and other benefits in order to attract and retain them, which would increase its operating expenses and, in turn, could materially and adversely affect its results of operations and financial condition.
+YS Group also relies on the healthcare industry-related experience and professional knowledge of its other senior officers.
+YS Group's R&D team is critical to the development and commercialization of product candidates and realization of the potential benefits of its intellectual property, including YS Group's proprietary PIKA immunomodulatory technology platform.
+YS Group's ability to attract and retain key personnel, in particular, senior management, key R&D personnel and commercialization personnel, is a critical aspect of its competitiveness.
+Competition for these individuals could require YS Group to offer higher compensation and other benefits in order to attract and retain them.

+which would increase its operating expenses and, in turn, could materially and adversely affect its results of operations and financial condition.
 YS Group may be unable to attract or retain the personnel required to achieve its business objectives, and failure to do so could severely disrupt its business and prospects.
-The loss of any of YS Group's key employees, including senior executives, key research and development personnel or commercialization personnel, could materially harm its business and prospects.
+The loss of any of YS Group's key employees, including senior executives, key R&D personnel or commercialization personnel, could materially harm its business and prospects.

 YS Group does not maintain key-person insurance for members of its management team.
-If YS Group loses the services of any senior management, YS Group may not be able to locate suitable or qualified replacements, and may incur additional expenses to recruit and train new personnel, which could severely disrupt YS Group's business and prospects.
+If YS Group loses the services of any senior management member, YS Group may not be able to locate suitable or qualified replacements, and may incur additional expenses to recruit and train new personnel, which could severely disrupt YS Group's business and prospects.
 Furthermore, if any of YS Group's executive officers joins a competitor or forms a competing company, YS Group may lose a significant number of its existing customers, which could have a material adverse effect on YS Group's business and revenues.
 Although each of YS Group's executive officers has entered into an agreement with YS Group that contains confidentiality and non-competition undertakings regarding their employment, disputes may arise between YS Group's executive officers and YS Group, and these agreements may not be enforced in accordance with their terms.